yadavendra121/VGC-lung-segmentation/README.md

-# testing part for lung segmentation on model VSMTrans that is trained on VGC data (140 subjects)
+# Testing part for Lung segmentation using the model VSmTrans that is trained on VGC data (140 subjects)

 1. Make VSmTrans environment in Python 3.11
 2. Install the VSmTrans package in that environment.
 The installation guide for VSmTrans can be found here- https://github.com/QZBai/VSmTrans.